About Amanda Hilton

 My MA, "Food Sovereignty at Ndee Bikiyaa (The People's Farm)," defended in May 2015, aimed to contribute to both scholarly and policy discussions surrounding traditional food on Native American Trust lands.
 My research contributed to understanding of Western Apache foodways in the context of a partnership with Ndee Bikiyaa, the People’s Farm, a project of the White Mountain Apache Tribe Water Resources Division.
 The mission of the People’s Farm is to provide high-quality, fresh produce to tribal members at low cost, restoring personal and cultural health among the White Mountain Apache through agriculture.
 Ndee Bikiyaa operates in a context of rising concerns about public health issues, like type II diabetes, economic issues like unemployment, and the loss of traditional knowledge, including agricultural knowledge.
 The four aspects of Western Apache foodways this research focused on were: access, preference, knowledge of practices, and meaning.
 Check out Ndee Bikiyaa's facebook page here: https://www.facebook.com/ndeebikiyaathepeoplesfarm/?fref=ts

-Provisionally entitled, "Selling or Saving Cultural Heritage?
-Protected Geographic Indication Olive Oil in Sicily," this dissertation explores the tensions between protecting and commodifying cultural heritage vis a vis geographic indication systems by delving into the Protected Geographic Indication (PGI) for extra-virgin olive oil from Sicily, Italy.
+Entitled, "Selling or Saving Cultural Heritage?
+Sicilian Protected Geographical Indication Extra-Virgin Olive Oil," this dissertation explores the tensions between protecting and commodifying cultural heritage vis a vis geographical indication systems by delving into the Protected Geographical Indication (PGI) for extra-virgin olive oil from Sicily, Italy.
 In the European Union (EU), PGIs guarantee, and therefore help to create, the “authenticity” of food, the place in which the food is produced (terroir), and the people involved.
 However, a tension lies in the fact that these efforts promote “authentic” cultural heritage by commodifying and selling it globally.
 This study explores the effects of the process of legally defining and then selling cultural heritage, as embodied by extra virgin olive oil “Sicilia,” on the people and places it is meant to protect or preserve.
 Focusing on the olive oil producers celebrated in marketing materials and “protected” by the PGI, this research asks (1) what are the human-environment relationships that produce Sicilian olive oil (which the PGI seeks to protect), and (2) how is the PGI designation actually affecting these relationships and practices, that is, whether and how the commodification of this food product is protecting producers and production practices.
-Ethnographic methods used include olive harvest and pressing participant observation, ethnobotanical walking interviews, and semi-structured interviews.
+Ethnographic research methods employed include olive harvest and pressing participant observation, ethnobotanical walking interviews, and semi-structured interviews.

 Food Security and Social Justice Network (FSSJN): https://fssjn.wordpress.com/